joshhus/blockchain-sw-25/howto/ibp-v2-troubleshooting.md

 {: note}

+## Why am I getting an error “all SubConns are in TransientFailure” on the console?
+{: #ibp-console-transientfailure}
+{: troubleshoot}
+The following error appears on the console: "All SubConns are in TransientFailutre."
+{: tsSymptoms}
+An Out of Memory (OOM) situation can cause this error.
+{: tsCauses}
+To resolve, resize the peers and CouchDB containers to add more memory, such as 2000 MB memory each.
+After resizing the memory, delete the peer pods so they will be re-created.
+Then try the scenario again.
+{: tsResolve}

 ## Why is my first invoke of a smart contract returning the following error: no suitable peers available to initialize from?
 {: #ibp-v2-troubleshooting-smart-contract-anchor-peers}
 {: troubleshoot}